Ralph-Lee/blog/code-blowout.md

 <!--{Title:"Code Blowout", PublishedOn:"2009-04-26T01:23:48", Intro:"Taking the advice of Scott Hanselman today.
 It's a code garage sale.
 Everything of worth (you be the"} -->

-Taking the <a href="http://www.hanselman.com/blog/SocialNetworkingForDevelopersConferenceTalkVideo.aspx">advice of Scott Hanselman today</a>.
+Taking the [advice of Scott Hanselman today](http://www.hanselman.com/blog/SocialNetworkingForDevelopersConferenceTalkVideo.aspx).
 It's a code garage sale.
 Everything of worth (you be the judge!) must be opened up and freed for WAY below cost.
 ###SQL Server ADO Abstractor/Wrapper###
 *never write a line of ADO.NET setup code again!*